SoniaMili123/projet_devnet_rebasing/README.txt

-Adding a line for rebasing example, then adding more changes from my feature branch too.
+Adding line to test stash

 Paradigm Shift by HTML5 UP